mehtapratikd/abillioncustomers/README.md

 # A Billion Customers
-Design a system for information retrieval using REST APIs, consisting of a billion customers.
+A system designed for information retrieval using REST APIs, consisting of a billion customers.

 #### Customers Data Schema
 The schema is for a relational database management system

 ```mermaid
 ---